lcalisto/workshop-postgis-raster/doc/geoserver.md

 ### Step 2: Supporting tables and data

-We some one additional table on our `postgis_raster` database.
+We need one additional table on our `postgis_raster` database to store simple mosaic metadata.

 ```sql
 CREATE TABLE public.mosaic (